telerik/blazor-docs/components/grid/state.md

 # Grid State

-The Grid lets you save, load and change its state through code.
-The state includes the Grid features that are *controlled by the user*, such as the current sorting, page number, applied grouping, column widths, and many others.
+The Grid lets you read, save, load, and change its state through code.
+The state includes the Grid features that are controlled by the user, such as the current sorting, page number, applied grouping, column widths, and many others.

-The Grid state is a generic class `GridState<TItem>`.
+The Grid state is a generic [class `GridState<TItem>`](/blazor-ui/api/Telerik.Blazor.Components.GridState-1).
 The type depends on the type of the Grid model.

 ## Information in the Grid State